skip to main content

 THE HUNTINGDONSHIRE SOCIETY established 25th April as “Huntingdonshire Day”; this, our county day, is a day to celebrate Huntingdonshire: the county and its people, its past, its present and its future.

-On 25th April in past years we have organised events including readings of the “Huntingdonshire Declaration” in the main towns of Huntingdonshire.
+On the 25th of April in past years we have organised events including readings of the “Huntingdonshire Declaration” in the main towns of Huntingdonshire.
 The Huntingdonshire Declaration reasserts that Huntingdonshire is a county.
 As every county has, it has its own history, traditions and heritage.
 Back in 2003 in addition, Huntingdonshire Day greeted the opening of “C17”, the triennial 17th Century festival in Huntingdonshire.
 It was a very good day and a splendid weekend for all.

 What can you do?